spacepy/examples/SpacePy - Cusp energetic particles.md

     # Tracing antiparallel to field from North pole, parallel from South
     direction = 2 * (abs(lat) > 90) - 1
     l = numpy.radians(lat)
+    # TRY: Define a range of starting X and start Z from zero, will also need to define direction
     startx = numpy.sin(l)
     startz = numpy.cos(l)
     # TRY: increasing or decreasing step size (ds)